Ed Holmes

-Ed Holmes (born 27 December 1995) is a professional rugby union player.
-He plays in the second row for Bristol Rugby.
+Ed Holmes (born 27 December 1995) is a professional rugby union player who plays for Shimizu Koto Blue Sharks in Japan Rugby League One competition.

 He played on 30 March 2018 as Exeter beat Bath Rugby in the final of the Anglo-Welsh Cup.
 The previous season he had played in the Anglo-Welsh cup final but Exeter lost to Leicester Tigers on that occasion.

 He made senior debut for the Chiefs in the LV Cup away to the Cardiff Blues in February 2015.

 He has spent time on loan at Plymouth Albion where he made over 50 appearances before joining Bristol on 26 March 2018.

-He joined Bristol firstly on loan from Exeter in March 2018, and made the move permanent one month later.
+He joined Bristol firstly on loan from Exeter Chiefs in March 2018, and made the move permanent one month later.

-He made his Bristol debut in a 60-17 victory against Nottingham Rugby and drew praise from Bristol head coach Pat Lam for his provenance.
+He made his Bristol debut in a 60–17 victory against Nottingham and drew praise from Bristol head coach Pat Lam for his provenance.

+Since September 2024, Holmes have left Bristol as he travelled to Japan to sign for Shimizu Koto Blue Sharks in their League One competition for the 2024–25 season.